perryabdulkadir/Amazon_Vine_Analysis/README.md

 The question I answer in this project is: do paid reviewers give 5-star reviews at a higher rate than unpaid reviewers?

 ### Resources
-Software/tools: PGAdmin 4, AWS, Jupyter Notebook, Google Colab
+Software/tools: PGAdmin 4, SQL, AWS, Jupyter Notebook, Google Colab

 Python packages: PySpark, pandas, numpy